El Calafate, Argentina: A Complete Travel Guide

 Pay and get more information at the visitor’s center.
 They have picnic tables and a restroom available as well.

-Since this only takes a couple of hours, you can easily do this after or before another day trip.
-We went in the morning before an afternoon horseback ride.
+Since this only takes a couple of hours, you can easily do this after or before another day trip or even in the morning before an afternoon flight out.

 Lamb grilling over a fire hung from a metal cross in Patagonia